-The plant systems and major components could be reviewed to see whether any of the failure modes could lead directly or in combination with other failures, to significant disturbances of plant operation, requiring operation of mitigating systems.
+The plant systems and major components should be systematically reviewed to see whether any of the failure modes could lead directly or in combination with other failures, to significant disturbances of plant operation, requiring operation of mitigating systems.
 Partial failures of systems need also to be considered as well.